 E-books in the Library's direct collection can be accessed through either Our Journal List/e-Book List or through cataLyst, the library catalog.

-eBook Collection is a subscription database that provides access to thousands of e-books across many subjects and disciplines.
+eBook Collection is a subscription database that provides access to thousands of e-books across many disciplines.
 You can search or browse for e-books much as you might look for articles in other databases.

 When you open this database you will see the eBooks landing page, which features galleries of highlighted titles and allows you to browse individual categories.
-You can do a basic search on this main screen, or click on "Advanced Search" to access EBSCO's familiar searching interface.
+You can do a basic search on the main screen, or click on "Advanced Search" to access EBSCO's familiar searching interface.

 Reading e-books onscreen is easy.
 Simply click on a title of interest and select "eBook Full Text" to read the book in EBSCO's online viewer.
 If you're signed into EBSCOhost using a My EBSCOhost account, you can also save the book to a Folder to read later.